PierreSenellart/pdf-enrichment/README.md

 ## Prerequisites for compilation

 pdf-enrichment is programmed in Java, and built using maven.
-An installation of a reasonably modern JDK (>= 1.8) and of maven is needed. pdf-enrichment makes use of Apache's [PDFBox](https://pdfbox.apache.org/), which is transparently downloaded by maven.
+An installation of a reasonably modern JDK (>= 1.8) and of maven is needed. pdf-enrichment makes use of Apache's [PDFBox](https://pdfbox.apache.org/), which is transparently downloaded by maven, and of [Grobid](https://github.com/kermitt2/grobid/), which is included in the distribution (in the [lib/](lib/) folder).

 ## Compiling